Legal action lenders could take

 Or you can go to court and make an application to pay the debt

-Get help from an
+Get help from a dispute

-Contact the Financial Ombudsman Service
+Contact the Australian Financial Complaints Authority

 Request a postponement of enforcement

 You have the right to request a postponement of enforcement from

 your credit provider to stop the repossession of your goods or

 postponement of enforcement to draft your letter or you